w3c/vc-test-suite-implementations/README.md

 Additional test suite runtime configuration can be done via the `settings` key in a `localConfig.cjs`.
 The current global settings are:

-  * `disableInteropTests` - enable/disable the cross-implementation "interop" tests
+  * `enableInteropTests` - enable/disable the cross-implementation "interop" tests
   * `testAllImplementers` - enable/disable testing _all_ implementations (not
     just what's in `localConfig.cjs`)